robbel/libcrlext/README.md

 Fork of [libcrl](http://code.google.com/p/libcrl/) to add more experimental rl algorithms, domain template and multiagent support, etc.

-It is currently maintained as a private repository at https://bitbucket.org/robbel/libcrlext.
+It is currently maintained at https://bitbucket.org/robbel/libcrlext.

 ### How do I get set up? ###